 These days, the game fits the name.

 T’wasn’t always thus.
-Lopsided and low-scoring defined the 1970s, especially those Minnesota appearances when the Vikings cracked like exposed skin during an International Falls winter.
+Lopsided and low-scoring defined the 1970s, especially those Minnesota appearances when the Vikings cracked like skin exposed to an International Falls winter.
 Lopsided and high-scoring (for one team) defined the 1980s and some of the 1990s.
-The Super Bowl found balance as it reached its mid-30s and has enjoyed its peak ever since, a blowout bump or two aside.
+Like many of us, the Super Bowl found balance as it reached its mid-30s and has enjoyed its peak ever since, a blowout bump or two aside.

-From two upsets from an upstart league to two eras of an establishment powerhouse; from Unitas down to Manning up (and out); from Csonka at the goal line to they did WHAT? on the goal line; from the greatest comeback from a night-before-the-game party to the greatest comeback on Super Sunday.
+From two upsets from an upstart league to two eras of an establishment powerhouse; from Unitas down to Manning up (and out); from Csonka at the goal line to they did WHAT? on the goal line; from the greatest comeback from a night-before-the Super Bowl party to the greatest comeback on Super Sunday.

 Sign Up and Save